lueschem/lueschem.github.io/_posts/2019-03-15-Updating-a-Debian-Based-IoT-Fleet.md

 sudo apt install e2fsprogs dosfstools bmap-tools mtools parted
 ```

-To generate the Mender update artifact, the `mender-artifact` tool is required
+To generate the Mender update artifact, the `mender-artifact` tool is required.
-that unfortunately did not yet make it into the Ubuntu Bionic apt repositories.
+Unfortunately it did not make it into the Ubuntu Bionic apt repositories.
-It will be part of the upcoming Debian buster and since the package comes with
+Luckily this package comes with a small number of dependencies and therefore it
-a small number of dependencies it is possible to
+is without risk to
 [download it from Debian](https://packages.debian.org/buster/mender-artifact)
-and install it on a Ubuntu Bionic:
+and install it on Ubuntu Bionic:

 ``` bash
 sudo dpkg -i mender-artifact*.deb